akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Wrapping Persistent Behaviors
-When creating a `PersistentBehavior`, it is possible to wrap `PersistentBehavior` in other behaviors such as `Behaviors.setup` in order to access `ActorContext` object.
+When creating a `PersistentBehavior`, it is possible to wrap `PersistentBehavior` in other behaviors such as `Behaviors.setup` in order to access the `ActorContext` object.
 For instance to access the actor logging upon taking snapshots for debug purpose.

 Scala